Domestic student enrolment process

 Commonwealth Supported Places

-If you are a CSP student who intends to use Commonwealth Assistance such as a HECS-HELP loan to cover your fees you will need to fill out a Commonwealth Assistance/HECS-HELP form.
-Australian citizens, permanent humanitarian visa holders and some New Zealand citizens (who meet residency requirements) can also defer payment of their subject fees if you provide your Tax File Number.
+If you are offered a Commonwealth Supported Place, you will need to fill out a Request for Commonwealth Assistance/HECS-HELP form.
+Australian citizens, permanent humanitarian visa holders and some New Zealand citizens (who meet long-term residency requirements) can also defer payment of their subject fees by providing their Tax File Number on this form.

 Note: New Zealand citizens (who do not meet residency requirements) and permanent residents are not eligible to defer payment.